 It's ALL THINGS CONSIDERED from NPR News.
 I'm Audie Cornish.

 MELISSA BLOCK, HOST:

 And I'm Melissa Block.
 The children of Martin Luther King, Jr. are embroiled in yet another legal battle.
-As NPR's Debbie Elliot reports, the fight this time is over control of the late civil rights leader's Bible and Nobel Peace Prize.
+As NPR's Debbie Elliott reports, the fight this time is over control of the late civil rights leader's Bible and Nobel Peace Prize.

 BERNICE KING: Where my father delivered many poignant sermons.
 It is because I want it understood in no uncertain terms that this is a sacred and a serious matter.

-ELLIOT: King took to the pulpit to defend herself against a lawsuit brought by her father's estate, which is chaired by her brother, Martin Luther King, III.
+ELLIOTT: King took to the pulpit to defend herself against a lawsuit brought by her father's estate, which is chaired by her brother, Martin Luther King, III.
 The suit accuses Bernice King of secreting and sequestering her father's Bible and his Nobel Peace Prize and asks the Georgia court to force her to relinquish the property to the estate.

 Bernice King says her siblings told her last month why they want the items.